Tier 1 School Team Training - Cohort Model

 Who Should Participate

-Tier 1 School Teams-Teams should be composed of administrators, teachers, support staff, and other stakeholders in the school interested in improving school climate, and supporting all students and staff in a continuous improvement process.
+Tier 1 School Teams-Teams should be representative of your staff and composed of administrators, teachers, support staff, and other stakeholders in the school interested in improving school climate, and supporting all students and staff in a continuous improvement process.
 (Maximum 12 team members)

 What is included in the model?